 Dolly or hand truck types

-There are three main hand trucks types to choose from: Upright, Folding, and Convertible.
+There are three main hand truck types to choose from Upright, Folding, and Convertible.
 Let’s take a look at each one individually and discuss their strengths and weaknesses.

 Upright hand trucks